Kuromesi/acr-credential-helper/README.md

 # acr-credential-provider
 A credential provider for Alibaba Cloud Container Registry (ACR)

-This repository is developed for kubelet exec plugin based on https://github.com/mozillazg/docker-credential-acr-helper/tree/master.
+This repository is developed for OpenKruise exec plugin based on https://github.com/mozillazg/docker-credential-acr-helper/tree/master.

 ## Configuration